Bull Shoals Lake

-Bull Shoals Lake is an artificial lake or reservoir in the Ozark Mountains of northern Arkansas and southern Missouri.
+Bull Shoals Lake is an artificial lake or reservoir in the Ozark Mountains of northern Arkansas and southern Missouri, United States.
 It has hundreds of miles of lake arms and coves, and common activities include boating, water sports, swimming, and fishing.
 Nineteen developed parks around the shoreline provide campgrounds, boat launches, swim areas, and marinas.

 History

-Bull Shoals Dam was created to impound the White River by one of the largest concrete dams in the United States and the 5th largest dam in the world at its inception.
+Bull Shoals Dam was created to impound the White River by one of the largest concrete dams in the United States and was the fifth largest dam in the world at its inception.
 Work on the dam began in 1947, was completed in 1951 and dedicated by President Harry S. Truman in 1952.
 At least seven small family cemeteries and 20 larger cemeteries were meticulously relocated to accommodate the new lake.

 Recent national events include Brostock 2010 and 2011 and the TBF Bass Federation and Bassmaster Elite Series Tournaments in 2012.